List of trolley bus systems in Canada

 This is a list of trolley bus systems in Canada by province.
 It includes all trolley bus systems, past and present.
-Use of boldface for a city name and color highlighting indicates systems that still exist; in the case of Canada, there is only one such system, that of Vancouver.
+Use of boldface for a city name and color highlighting indicates a system that still operates, the only one being Vancouver.

 Alberta

 British Columbia

 Note: There was also a demonstration trolley bus line in Victoria in 1945, operated by the British Columbia Electric Railway, from 19 to 30 November 1945.